exploratory-io/book/online_seminar.md

 This is a part 1 of this series.

-* Parameterizing SQL Queries
+* Data Size Limitation
-* Parameterizing Filters
+* Learning Cost
-* Parameterizing Calculations
+* Debuggability
-* Parameterizing Dashboard
+* Data Reproducibility & Automation

 ----